 Questions You Should Ask Every Patient About Their Relationship With Food

 Whether in-person or virtually, you’re invited to assess, assess, assess!
 In school, we clinicians are taught to ask questions—so many questions.
-We are taught to ask about our patients’ history, about their current happenings, and about their future hopes and dreams.
+We are taught to ask about our patients’ history, their current happenings, and their future hopes and dreams.
 We are taught to ask about easy things and hard things.
-We are taught to ask about things that aren’t socially appropriate, things that are extremely uncomfortable outside the confines of medical and mental health settings.
+We are taught to ask about things that aren’t socially appropriate and would be extremely uncomfortable outside of medical and mental health settings.
 We are trained to ask questions about substance use, depression, anxiety, suicide, sexual behaviors, and peculiarities of the human body and its functioning.

 Yet, so often, we forget to ask questions about one of the things that sustains life: FOOD!
-We know that to survive we need to eat.
-From the moment of conception to the moment of death, we are required to consume, in some way, calories that feed and nourish the systems within the body.
+We know that to survive, we need to eat.
+From conception to the moment of death, we are required to consume, in some way, calories that feed and nourish the systems within the body.
 Why, then, do we shy away from asking questions about this life-giving, life-sustaining human behavior?

 Anecdotally, I hear medical and mental health providers say, “We have never had training,” “I don’t know what to ask,” and “I’m not sure what to do if it seems as though there might be a problem.”
-However, in the same way that we all learned how to ask and how to respond or intervene following questions about suicidal ideation or even substance use, we all can become more comfortable with integrating questions about eating disorders into our assessments of 100% of our patients.
+However, in the same way that we all learned how to ask, respond to, or intervene following questions about suicidal ideation or even substance use, we can all learn to become more comfortable integrating questions about eating disorders into our patient assessments.

-In addition, the stereotypical eating disorder patient is often portrayed to be underweight and suffering from body dysmorphia.
+In addition, the stereotypical eating disorder patient is underweight and suffering from body dysmorphia.
 In reality, fewer than 6% of people with eating disorders are medically diagnosed as “underweight” (ANAD).
-Asking screening questions of only those who “tip the scales” high or low means that we miss a vast majority of individuals who may be actively struggling with their relationship with food.
-Questions about eating disorders, as well as screening assessment tools and measures, need to consider that weight may not always tell a story of a person’s relationship with food.
+Asking screening questions of only those who “tip the scales” – high or low – means we miss a vast majority of individuals who may be actively struggling with their relationship with food.
+Questions about eating disorders, as well as screening assessment tools and measures, need to consider that weight may not always tell the full story of a person’s relationship with food.